aldrinpvincent/simple-task-manager/README.md

 # Simple Task Manager

-Simple task management application using ReactJS and Bootstrap
+Simple task management application using ReactJS and Bootstrap.
+Supports the following operations

+- Add new list

+- Add items to list

+- Delete items from the list,

+- Edit item description.

+- Drag and drop of items between lists.

 In the project directory, you can run: